-EUROPEAN HISTORY - AP
+❖ EUROPEAN HISTORY - AP

 The student studies the cultural, economic, political, and social development that played a fundamental role in shaping today's world.
 Besides a basic narrative of events and movements, the course promotes an understanding of modern European history, ability to analyze and interpret historical evidence and to express this understanding in writing.
 The student must be self-motivated and willing to do extensive reading to be successful.
 This course follows the guidelines set forth by the AP College Board and is designed to prepare the student to take the College Board AP Exam.
+Students will be required to complete a summer assignment prior to the beginning of the school year.